ndobbins/16s_herbicide_respiration/README.md

 information on the scripts used, what order to run them in, how to setup the file directory, and software needed

 ## Prerequisites
-- Windows Subsystem for Linux 2 (WSL2) with Ubuntu
+- Windows Subsystem for Linux 2 (WSL2) with Ubuntu: in PowerShell: "wsl –install" To launch WSL after install, in PowerShell: "wsl"
 - Conda installed in WSL2 with PICRUsT2 environment (conda create -n picrust2_env -c conda-forge -c bioconda picrust2 -y) : https://docs.conda.io/projects/conda/en/stable/user-guide/install/linux.html
 - When installing Conda, do it from the WSL terminal
 - R (version 4.0+): https://www.r-project.org/